 What is "Muffled Hearing"?

-The most common reason for muffled hearing is conductive hearing loss.
-A variety of factors or medical conditions can cause this, including a build-up of earwax and ear infections.
+The most common reason for muffled hearing is conductive hearing loss .
+A variety of factors or medical conditions can cause this, including a build-up of earwax, ear infection and loud noise.
 You may also be suffering from clogged ear.
 In most cases, it is very treatable and doesn't lead to permanent hearing damage.

 Why does my Ear feel Clogged and Muffled?

 There are several widespread reasons for the occurrence of diminished hearing ability that is often perceived as muffled or unclear.
-In some cases, the sound may appear too quiet or the affected person may not hear certain frequencies at all.
+In some cases, the sound may appear too quiet or the affected person may not hear certain frequencies or have a feeling of fullness in the ears.
 Usually, the cause lies in an obstruction in the ear passage, such as an abnormal growth or a collection of fluid or earwax.

 The secretion of earwax is a natural process.
 It helps protect the sensitive internal parts of the ear from damage caused by dust and small particles.
 Accumulation of earwax may cause it to harden and block the passageway of the sound waves.
 This will prevent them from being properly processed, even causing a blocked ear.
 It is advisable to clean the ear regularly with a special earwax removal kit.
-These kits contain a solution for softening the wax and letting it flow out or consult with a specialist.
-It is not recommended to use cotton buds or insert any objects in the ear.
-They may push the earwax deeper and worsen the condition or even perforate the eardrum.
+These kits contain a solution for softening the wax and letting it flow out.
+It is not recommended to use cotton buds or insert any objects in the ear, they may push the earwax deeper and worsen the condition or even perforate the eardrum.

 How to get rid of Earwax?